songhui01/OntoTune/README.md

 A tutorial to run this platform is available as follows.

 ## Install PG12 if it is not available in the environment.
+* An so_pg PostgreSQL archive and related scripts of so_queries can be downloaded from "https://rmarcus.info/stack.html"

 ## Make the Python virtual environment:
 * sudo apt update
 * sudo apt-get install -y python3-venv